Aeron/Ruff.novaextension/README.md

 ### Options

-There are three options available to configure: executable path, command arguments, and check mode.
-By default, the executable path is `/usr/local/bin/ruff`, with no additional arguments, and checking on changing.
+There are few options available to configure: executable path, check command arguments, and check mode, format command arguments, and format on save.
+By default, the executable path is `/usr/local/bin/ruff`, with no additional arguments, checking on change, and formatting on save.

 You could alter the executable path if Ruff installed in a different place or if `/usr/bin/env` usage is desirable.